MariaMsu/session_identification/README.md

-# Spark functions to identify user sessions
+# Spark functions for identifying user sessions

-The functions identify user session based on events timestamps, user_ids, product_ids and event_ids and assign the same user_session_ids to the table's rows representing the same user session.
+This module provides functions for user session identification based on timestamps, user_ids, product_ids, and event_ids and assignment the same user_session_ids to the table's rows representing the same user session.
 The user_session_ids have format user_id#product_code#timestamp.

-This implementation supports 2 policies (tb and sc) of a user session identification.
+This implementation supports 2 policies (tb and sc) of user session identification.

-The example of the utility's work with different user session identification policies is presented in the `./data` folder.
+The example of the module's work with different user session identification policies is presented in the `./data` folder.

 ### How to create environment and run
 Create a virtual environment and install necessary python packages